zkat/matrix-curious/README.md

 In general, there's not much/any benefit in E2EE for very large, public channels where anyone could be there, so the setting is turned off by default because of this.

+### Can I have a different display name/nickname per room/space?

+Yes!
+How you change it depends on the client but, for example, the `/myroomnick` slash command will let you do this on Element.

+You can also set your display name globally in Settings.

+Note that no clients currently let you change a nickname _space-wide_, and there's nothing in the protocol for doing this.

 ## Hosting FAQ

 ### I want my own account/@ on my own domain.
 How can I do that?